-- 1. exploit a relationship with any recipient for personal or business benefit; - 2. engage in or allow any financial transaction with, or on the behalf of, any recipient if that transaction could result in personal or financial benefit to anyone other than the recipient; - 3. solicit as clients any recipients known to be receiving services from another provider; - 4. seek to influence the eligibility determination process by providing false or misleading information about an applicant or recipient; or - 5. represent a recipient during any hearing or appeal process.
+- 1. exploit a relationship with any recipient for personal or business benefit; - 2. engage in or allow any financial transaction with, or on the behalf of, any recipient if that transaction could result in personal or financial benefit to anyone other than the recipient; - 3. solicit as clients any recipients known to be receiving services from another provider; - 4. seek to influence the eligibility determination process by - a. providing false or misleading information about an applicant or recipient; or - b. coaching an applicant or recipient misrepresent his/her needs: or - 5. represent a recipient during any hearing or appeal process.